wkirschbaum/wilhelmblog/_posts/2019-03-17-sleepy-mac-script.md

 ```
 [Also on github](https://github.com/wkirschbaum/bin/blob/master/sleepy)

-Now whenever I type sleepy in my mac terminal, I am reasonably sure it will sleep in 2 hours.
+Now whenever I type sleepy in my mac terminal, I am reasonably sure it will sleep in 2 hours time.